 Although the DECserver is removed from the screen, it is functional.
-You must manually add the 90TL module to the hub and using the Add Module window being sure to set Polling Status to Disabled.
-Refer to ,emphasis>(Opening Hub Management Windows) in Chapter 7 for instructions about using the Add Module window.
-Additionally, you must add the DECserver 90TL to the Agens file.
-See SNMP Communities and Agents in Chapter 7 for instructions for adding an agent.
+You must add the 90TL module to the hub manually using the Add Module window and being sure to set Polling status to Disabled.
+Refer to Opening Hub Management Windows in Chapter 8 for instructions about using the Add Module window.
+Additionally, you must add the DECserver 90TL to the

+Agents file.
+See SNMP Communities and Agents in Chapter 8 for instructions for adding an agent.